 In his role as the IT System Administrator, he is responsible for managing the Registry's hardware, software, and application integrations while monitoring overall system performance to optimize data management and integrity.

 AFTD Chief Executive Officer: Susan Dickinson, MSGC

-As CEO of AFTD, Ms. Dickinson has ultimate responsibility for AFTD’s management of the Registry.
-Susan has led AFTD as CEO since 2008 and served on the Management Committee of the FTD Disorders Registry from its inception in 2016 to the management transition in 2020 with AFTD as the new managing member.
+As CEO of AFTD, Susan has ultimate responsibility for AFTD’s management of the Registry.
+She has led AFTD as CEO since 2008 and served on the Management Committee of the FTD Disorders Registry from its inception in 2016 to the management transition in 2020 with AFTD as the new managing member.

 President & Secretary: Penny Dacks, PhD

 As FTDDR President, Dr. Dacks oversees the FTD Disorders Registry and has responsibility for its sustainability and its external strategic relationships and partnerships.
 She also serves as AFTD’s Senior Director of Scientific Initiatives, where she leads strategy for AFTD’s research initiatives.
 She brings a decade of experience in biomedical nonprofit management, most recently as Associate Executive Director, Programs at the American Epilepsy Society, overseeing mission-related programs in research, medical education, and clinical activities.
 Penny trained in neuroscience at the University of Arizona and the Icahn School of Medicine at Mount Sinai.